Digging Deep into My Family History at Big Pit National Coal Museum

 My great-grandfather was one of those miners.
 I was at Big Pit with my parents and my kids, three generations of us, to experience a taste of his daily life, to step into his black-dusted boots for a moment and see what we could mine about ourselves from his past.
 I tried to focus on him; what would he bring for lunch?
 Some kippers (salted, cured herring or other fish)?
 Maybe a chunk of bara brith (speckled bread) and some cheese?
 Probably a thermos of tea.
 One thing for sure, he probably wasn’t as happy as I was to get out of ‘the cage’.
 The door opened and we stepped out into a completely unfamiliar subterranean world.

-Above Ground Explorations at Big Pit Mine
+Above Ground Explorations at Big Pit National Coal Museum

 Before descending into the pit, we toured the other exhibits at the mine.
 For those who don’t wish to venture underground, King Coal: The Mining Experience might be for you.
 A true audio-visual experience, this exhibit recreates the underground mining experience with a series of displays showcasing the various mining methods used throughout the years.
 Be prepared for flashing lights and simulated explosions – dynamite was used regularly!

-Big Pit Mine Gets Hands On With History
+Big Pit Mine Gets Hands-On With History

 A number of historical buildings and machinery, dating back to the 1870’s, are scattered across the museum site.
 My kids found the Explosives Magazine building, strategically located away from the other buildings, of particular interest – it was designed to explode up and back, away from the other buildings, just in case.